RichieLoco/CoinSniper/README.md

 ---

+## ⏭️ TODO

+1. Wiring into the APIs of the exchanges of which trading decisions have been made.
+2. Email alerts capturing announcements, trading decisions and any errors (via Spring Mail SMTP)
+3. Non-volatile DB storage

+---

 ## 🤝 Contributing

 Contributions are welcome!

 1. Fork the repo
 2. Create your feature branch (`git checkout -b feature/your-feature`)
 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature/your-feature`)
 5. Open a Pull Request 🚀

 ---